heksaani/heksaani/README.md

 - Hi, I’m @heksaani or more familiarly Heidi
 - I’m interested in bioinformatics, coding and biological data analysis
-- I’m currently learning RNA-seq data analysis and improving my skills on python, R and unix command line
+- I’m currently learning new things !

 <!---